Addictions and Mental Health

 PLACEMENT REQUIREMENTS:

-Placement is a very important component of the AMH program consisting of 300 hours of unpaid experience in the field and all students must complete this requirement to graduate.
+Placement is a very important component of the Addictions and Mental Health (AMH) program consisting of 200 hours of unpaid experience in the field and all students must complete this requirement to graduate.
 The goal of placement is for students to use practical learning experiences to support the integration of theory and professional expectations in the addictions and mental health field.
-Students practice supportive counseling, group facilitation, case management and crisis intervention.
-Students also reflect on their emerging knowledge and skills for working directly with children, youth, and families.

-2. AMH Placement Request Form: this form must be submitted prior to the placement deadline to ensure students are added to the master placement list.
-While this form is completed entirely online in just a few minutes, you must be prepared to upload a current version of your resume in order to complete the submission process.
+Please note, placement hosts may require specific educational credentials, certifications and prior experience to be eligible to work in their setting.
+AMH Placement Request Form: this form must be submitted prior to the placement deadline to ensure students are added to the placement list for their desired semester.
+Please be prepared to upload a current version of your resume to complete the submission process.

 Contact